HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 - For this step we will be configuring hostnames, console password, enable password, banner messages, and disable IP domain lookup, on Layer 2 and Lyaer 3 Switches.

 <img src="https://i.imgur.com/4g527Au.png" height="65%" width="65%" alt="Disk Sanitization Steps"/>
+- Explanation for each command is shown below.
+- Switch#conf t
+# Enters global configuration mode.

+Switch(config)#hos
+# Incomplete command, likely a shorthand for entering the hostname.

+Switch(config)#hostname MLOC-Switch
+# Sets the hostname of the switch to "MLOC-Switch."

+MLOC-Switch(config)#enable password hammaz
+# Sets the privileged EXEC mode password to "hammaz."

+MLOC-Switch(config)#no ip dom
+# Incomplete command, should be "no ip domain lookup."

+MLOC-Switch(config)#no ip domain lookup
+# Disables DNS lookup when a command is mistyped.

+MLOC-Switch(config)#banner motd #No illegal access#
+# Sets a Message of the Day (MOTD) banner to display "No illegal access" on login.

+MLOC-Switch(config)#lin
+# Incomplete command, likely referring to "line console."

+MLOC-Switch(config)#line con
+# Incomplete command, likely referring to "line console 0."

+MLOC-Switch(config)#line console 0
+# Enters configuration for the console line (physical access port).

+MLOC-Switch(config-line)#pass
+# Incomplete command, likely referring to "password."

+MLOC-Switch(config-line)#password hammaz
+# Sets the console line password to "hammaz."

+MLOC-Switch(config-line)#login
+# Enables login using the set password for the console.

+MLOC-Switch(config-line)#ex
+# Ambiguous command; doesn't specify what to exit or execute.

+MLOC-Switch(config-line)#exi
+# Incomplete command, likely referring to "exit."

+MLOC-Switch(config-line)#exit
+# Exits console line configuration mode.

+MLOC-Switch(config)#do wr
+# Saves the running configuration to the startup configuration.